 Currently, the market is awash with consumer products, most of which are packaged in single-use disposable plastics, such as sachets and shopping bags, are a major contributor to waste and pollution.
 Each year, Filipinos use nearly 60 billion sachets, 17.5 billion shopping bags, and 16.5 billion labo bags per year.

 Plastic residuals — wastes that can neither be composted nor recycled — accumulate in dumpsites or escape into bodies of water, clogging waterways and causing flooding and marine pollution.
 Therefore, it comes as no surprise that the country is tagged as one of the major sources of land-based plastic pollution leaking into the ocean.

 We need to be aware of these global forces that will affect our lives now and in the future.
-We may not have all the answers, but knowing there is a problem, and trying to find solutions that works, even for you as an individual, is already half the battle!
+We may not have all the answers, but knowing there is a problem, and trying to find solutions that work, even for you as an individual, is already half the battle!

 Small actions can have a big impact

-May it be riding the bicycle to reduce carbon footprint, doing ecobricks to keep those single-use-plastics (SUP) out of the garbage dump and our oceans, picking up trash on the beach once a year, promoting an environmental campaign on your social media, or spending your money to the right companies who are doing their part to protect our planet.
+May it be riding the bicycle to reduce carbon footprint, doing ecobricks to keep those single-use plastics (SUP) out of the garbage dump and our oceans, picking up trash on the beach once a year, promoting an environmental campaign on your social media, or even sharing this post!

-These are small (but important) course corrections you can make right now that because real change comes from a change in your habits.
+These are small (but important) course corrections you can make right now because real change comes from a change in your habits.
 And a change in habits comes from a long, sustained alteration of small actions.